 Steven L Herman — Broadcast Journalist

-Steve, in 2020, covered both the Republican incumbent's campaign, as well as that of the Democratic challenger and eventual victor, Joe Biden.
-His latest book, Behind the White House Curtain: A Senior Journalist’s Story of Covering the President — and Why It Matters, is to be published in June of 2024 by Kent State University Press.
+Steve is the author of five books.
+His latest, Behind the White House Curtain: A Senior Journalist’s Story of Covering the President — and Why It Matters, is a 2024 release from Kent State University Press.

 Steve spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, South Korea and Thailand.
 Steve also served in 2016 as VOA's senior diplomatic correspondent, based at the State Department and traveling to numerous countries with Secretary of State John Kerry.

-Steve has given presentations on such subjects as geo-politics, broadcast journalism and news literacy at numerous universities, media organizations and other institutions, including in Cambodia, Hong Kong, India, Japan, Korea, Taiwan, Thailand and the United States.
-He has recently presented lectures at: Chautauqua, Claremont McKenna College, Fordham University, National Intelligence University, Ohio State University School of Communication, OLLI/George Mason University, Seattle Central College, University of Mary Washington and the U.S. Army Command and General Staff College.
+Steve has also presented lectures or been a classroom guest speaker in numerous countries, as well as domestically at: Chautauqua, Claremont McKenna College, Fordham University, Indiana University, Kent State University, National Intelligence University, Ohio State University, George Mason University, Penn State-Lehigh Valley, Seattle Central College, University of Mary Washington and the U.S. Army Command and General Staff College.

-Steve is one of the most active Washington journalists on social media with 300,000+ followers across major platforms.
+Steve is one of the most active Washington journalists on social media with nearly 330,000 followers, including now on Bluesky.

-Steve appears frequently on other broadcast networks and channels around the world to analyze American politics and geo-political events, including ABC (Australia), ABS-CBN News (Philippines), Arirang TV, Asharq News, BBC, Bradcast (KPFK Los Angeles), Buckmaster Show (KVOI Tucson), CBC Radio, Channels TV (Nigeria), CNN, Euronews, eNCA (South Africa), e.tv News (South Africa), Fox News, John Batchelor Show (WABC New York), KBS Radio (Korea), KNPR (Nevada Public Radio), Money FM 89.3 (Singapore), NBS (Uganda), Newzroom Afrika (South Africa), NewstalkZB (New Zealand), Radio New Zealand, RTHK Radio 3 (Hong Kong), tbs Efm (South Korea), Thai PBS World, Times Radio (UK), TRT World (Turkey) and numerous TV news channels in India, including CNBC TV18, CNN-News18, Doordarshan, India Ahead, India Today, NDTV, NewsX, Republic TV, Times Now and World Is One News.
+Steve appears frequently on broadcast networks, news channels and podcasts around the world to analyze American politics and geo-political events, including: ABC (Australia), ABS-CBN News (Philippines), Arirang TV, Al Jazeera, Asharq News, BBC, Bradcast (KPFK Los Angeles), Buckmaster Show (KVOI Tucson), CBC Radio, Channels TV (Nigeria), Citi FM (Ghana), CNN, C-SPAN, Euronews, eNCA (South Africa), e.tv News (South Africa), Fox News, John Batchelor Show (WABC New York), KBS Radio (Korea), KNPR (Nevada Public Radio), Money FM 89.3 (Singapore), NBS (Uganda), Newzroom Afrika (South Africa), NewstalkZB (New Zealand), Radio New Zealand, RTHK Radio 3 (Hong Kong), tbs Efm (South Korea), Thai PBS World, Times Radio (UK), TRT World (Turkey), TVC News (Nigeria), TV Romania and numerous TV news channels in India: Doordarshan, India Ahead, India Today, NDTV, News18, NewsX, Republic TV, Times Now and World Is One News.
 He has also reported for the CBS Evening News.

-In addition to years of reporting for AP, including as the wire service's state broadcast editor in West Virginia, Steve's career has also included stints as a media executive in Asia, launching Discovery Channel and Animal Planet in Japan.
-He was an executive producer of the 2004 documentary The History of America's Secret Casinos.
-Steve was also the field producer in Sichuan, China for the video news release for the Warner Bros.
-1995 film The Amazing Panda Adventure.
+In addition to years of reporting for AP, including as the wire service's state broadcast editor in West Virginia, Steve's career included a stint as a media executive, launching Discovery Channel and Animal Planet in Japan.
+He was an executive producer of a documentary, The History of America's Secret Casinos and VNR field producer in Sichuan, China on the set of the Warner Bros. film The Amazing Panda Adventure.

 A native of Cincinnati, Steve began his media career in Las Vegas before moving to Asia.
 He was inducted into the Nevada Broadcasters Association Hall of Fame in 2023.